WDI-SEA/react-development-course-materials/README.md

-# Instructors' Guide to teach the React Module
+# Instructors' Guide to the React Module

 Note 1: The term "React Module" refers to all 8 React repos taught sequentially.